-Here we look at baby reflux symptoms with information about treatment, the difference between GOR and GORD, advice on baby vomiting and other aspects of infant reflux.
+Here we look at baby reflux symptoms, treatment, the difference between GOR and GORD, advice on baby vomiting and other aspects of infant reflux.

 What is reflux?